ubc-library-rc/dri-needs-assessment/fullreport.md

 ### Awareness

-One of the most striking findings from the survey was the discrepancy between the relatively small number of those that sought training or support, compared to the much larger numbers of those that would have liked training or support but didn’t know they were available (see Figure X. and X.)  Of particular note, is that this gap between those that sought training or support versus those that wanted it spans across nearly all of the 25 DRI elements and the respective portfolios and departments that serve these areas.
+One of the most striking findings from the survey was the discrepancy between the relatively small number of those that sought training or support, compared to the much larger numbers of those that would have liked training or support but didn’t know they were available (see Figure 1.4 and 1.5)  Of particular note, is that this gap between those that sought training or support versus those that wanted it spans across nearly all of the 25 DRI elements and the respective portfolios and departments that serve these areas.

 <br/>
-**Figure X**
+**Figure 1.4**

 <img class="graph graphSmall" alt="Need for support" src="graphs/overall_support.png">

-**Figure X**
+**Figure 1.5**

 <img class="graph graphSmall" alt="Need for training" src="graphs/overall_training.png">

 ### Dispersion of Support and Training

-Another notable finding is that of the respondents that sought training or support, there was no single portfolio or department that unanimously served a particular area, but rather, all 25 areas of DRI were served by several different units (see Figures X and X).
+Another notable finding is that of the respondents that sought training or support, there was no single portfolio or department that unanimously served a particular area, but rather, all 25 areas of DRI were served by several different units (see Figures 1.6).
 Furthermore, for those that did seek both support and training, many turned to sources outside of UBC for a variety of DRI areas.

 <br/>
-**Figure X**
+**Figure 1.6**

 <img class="graph" alt="Need for support/training" src="graphs/overall_where.png">

 ### Training Within UBC

 As mentioned above, a large number of respondents indicated that they sought training outside of UBC.
-However, one of the common themes across the focus groups was the desire for more training to be offered within UBC (see Figure X.).
+However, one of the common themes across the focus groups was the desire for more training to be offered within UBC (see Figure 1.7).
 As noted in these quotes, a big motivation for wanting internal training is that this encourages the grows of research communities and networks, for both faculty as well as graduate researchers.

-Figure X.  Focus Group Quotes Regarding Internal Training at UBC.
+**Figure 1.7.
+Focus Group Quotes Regarding Internal Training at UBC.  **

 > “If [training] can occur here, you build up this kind of community of practice... and that support can help, and it gives people the opportunity to talk to others about what they're trying to [do and what] they're having trouble with.”